The odds of Oracle coming out on top in the Supreme Court appeal of Oracle v. Google just took a turn for the worse.

 This is a powerful argument.
 It may be Google’s best argument now that the Court has (if belatedly) focused on this issue.

 A Brief Recap.
 In this case following a trial, appeal and remand on infringement a jury trial was held solely on the issue of fair use.
 After a two week trial the jury returned a verdict for Google, finding that Google’s copy of the Java application programming interface (the Java API) was protected by fair use.
-Oracle appealed to the CAFC.1
+Oracle appealed to the CAFC.

 On appeal the CAFC held that while fair use is a mixed question of fact and law, this did not “dictate the applicable standard of review.”
-The CAFC concluded that in deciding copyright fair use the jury’s role “is limited to determining disputed ‘historical facts,2 not inferences or conclusions to be drawn from those facts.”
+The CAFC concluded that in deciding copyright fair use the jury’s role “is limited to determining disputed ‘historical facts, not inferences or conclusions to be drawn from those facts.”
 Thus, “all jury findings relating to fair use other than its implied findings of historical fact must, under governing Supreme Court and Ninth Circuit case law, be viewed as advisory only.”
 Accordingly, the CAFC held that it must “assess all inferences to be drawn from the historical facts found by the jury and the ultimate question of fair use de novo” – without reference to any legal conclusion made by the previous court to hear the case.

 Based on de novo review the CAFC set aside the jury verdict for Google and decided the copyright fair use issue in favor of Oracle.
 In other words, despite the jury verdict it decided that Google’s use of the Java API is not protected by fair use.